ModelOriented/ingredients/README.md

 ## Overview

 The `ingredients` package is a collection of tools for assessment of feature importance and feature effects.
+It is imported and used to compute model explanations in multiple packages e.g. [`DALEX`](https://github.com/ModelOriented/DALEX), [`modelStudio`](https://github.com/ModelOriented/modelStudio), [`arenar`](https://github.com/ModelOriented/ArenaR).

 Key functions: